 Importance and Value

-- Steep hillsides are prone to soil erosion if disturbed, which can damage waterways
+- Steep hillsides are prone to soil erosion, especially when disturbed, which can damage waterways.

-- Disturbed steeps slopes can greatly affect stormwater runoff and lead to significant flooding issues.
+- Destabilized steep slopes can greatly affect stormwater runoff and lead to significant flooding issues.

 - Hillside slippage can cause property damage or a reduction in property values due to loss of land.